Winter Sowing: The Easiest Way to Start Seeds in Cold Weather

 • In an open area where they’ll get direct rain and sunlight.
 Avoid spots under eaves or trees.

-• In a sunny location to warm up naturally in spring—this prevents having to move them later.
+• In a sunny location to warm up naturally in spring so I don’t have to mess with them later.

 When to Start Your Seeds in Maine (5b)

-This schedule works well for Zone 5 and colder regions, but you can adjust based on your local last frost date.
+This is the rough schedule that works well for me in Zone 5, but you can adjust based on your local last frost date.

 January